jelduabhi/Heart-Rate-Assignment/README.md

 measurement in the day) for each day.
 Output should look like this

 Step 1:
-Install VS Code and Node JS and Git
+Install VS Code,Node JS and Git
 Step 2:-
 Create folder and import the code
 Step 3:-